-Killough’s adaptation of F. Scott Fitzgerald’s short story Winter Dreams made United Talent Agency’s Best Reads of of the Year with a rare ‘strong recommend’ from analysts.
-He is currently adapting a notorious true-crime story for TV, with Marcus Nispel directing and Rosenman producing.
+Killough’s adaptation of F. Scott Fitzgerald’s short story Winter Dreams made United Talent Agency’s Best Reads of of the Year with a ‘strong recommend’ from analysts.
+He is currently adapting a notorious true-crime story for TV, with Nispel directing and Rosenman producing.
 He is also completing a three-picture feature-film deal with Rain Li for a group of major Chinese studios.
 Their short film Us was viewed over 70 million times in twenty-four hours when it streamed in May, 2016 in China.

 Killough has been published in many newspapers and magazines, including the New York Times, Travel and Leisure, and Health and Fitness.
 A regular guest lecturer at NYU Film School, his work is also taught at Columbia Film School by his mentor, Jack Lechner (Blue Valentine).

 Fluent in five languages, Killough divides his time between L.A., New York, Beijing and Delhi.